ovito-org/DataTablePlotOverlay/README.md

 - **Y-Range**: Set the y-axis range (if Fix y-range is enabled).
 - **Minor Y-Ticks**: Enable minor ticks on the y-axis.
 - **Minor X-Ticks**: Enable minor ticks on the x-axis.
+- **Show time slider**: For trajectories, display a vertical line in the plot indicating the current animation frame.
+- **Line color**: Choose the color of the time slider in the plot.

 ## Example
 ![Example](examples/DataTablePlotOverlayExample.png)